Pramilashanmugam/Restaurant/README.md

 * The Time field lists the time slots according the restaurant open time and is also validated along with the Date field so that it doesn't accept double bookings.
 * The Note Field can accept a maximum of 1000 character.
 * If the information entered does not pass validation, the Submit button directs the user back to the form.
 Error messages point out the fields not passed and an error alert is displayed on the bottom of each field.
-* If the information entered passes validation, the Submit button directs the user back to the My booking history page, where they can view their existing and new booking.
+* If the information entered passes validation, the Submit button directs the user back to the My booking history page, where they can view their existing and new booking and a message shown on navbar on successful reservation
 * Each booking will have corresponding edit/update and cancel button for the user to manipulate his booking.

 <details>